-Green is the color of nature and considered the most restorative color to the eye, green can convey a sense of calm and security when used in interior design.
+Green is the colour of nature and considered the most restorative colour to the eye, green can convey a sense of calm and security when used in interior design.
 It symbolizes growth, harmony, freshness, and fertility, and generally makes people feel emotionally secure.
 Green is great for every room in the house and can have a calming effect when used properly.

-It represents the absence of color; therefore, many do not consider it just another color, but we cannot deny that it is a very present tone in contemporary design.
+It represents the absence of colour; therefore, many do not consider it just another colour, but we cannot deny that it is a very present tone in contemporary design.
 It evokes elegance, distinction and is widely used as an accent.
 More recently it has become a predominant hue especially in kitchen cabinets, closets and accent walls in bedrooms, studios, and lofts.